cloud-agnost/agnost-website/server/realtime.md

 Agnost server library allows you to send realtime messages to specific channels or broadcast to all connected clients.
 You can also get the list of members of a specific channel.

-You can use realtime capabilities of Agnost server library in your apps.
+The realtime module of this library provides a couple of helper methods to send realtime messages from the API server of your app.
+For a detailed list of realtime features that you can use in your front-end apps please refer to [Client API Realtime](/client/category/realtime) documentation.

 ## Send message

-You can **send message** to the members of a specific channel or you can **broadcast a message** to all users of your app independent of the channels the have joined.
+You can **send a message** to the members of a specific channel or you can **broadcast a message** to all users of your app independent of the channels the have joined.